chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Getters and Rerendering in the Glimmer VM.md

 ---

-One of Ember Octane’s (and Glimmer.js’) key features is *autotracking*, a lightweight reactivity system which allows you to cod this, and have it *Just Work™*:
+One of Ember Octane’s (and Glimmer.js’) key features is *autotracking*, a lightweight reactivity system which allows you to write code like this, and have it *Just Work™*:

 ```js
 import Component from '@glimmer/component';